PowerLevel9000/stock-market/README.md

  Execute the following thing:

- - Pokemon dashboard
+ - Stocks and State is manipulated by API
- - As a pokemon Social Media
+ - details page with proper logo

 ### Run tests

 - To run all test cases you need to run `npm test` in the root dir
 - Linters for files run in the root dir
-  - `npx eslint .` for JS linting
+  - `npx eslint "**/*.{js,jsx}` for JS or JSX linting
   - `npx stylelint "**/*.{css,scss}"`for CSS or SCSS linting
   - `npx hint .` for HTML linting
   - `--fix` flag for intant fixable fix